Skip to main content

 comptime members

-A flag (often compiler generated) to indicate whether the implementation of __moveinit__ is trivial.
+A flag (often compiler generated) to indicate whether the implementation of move constructor is trivial.

-The implementation of __moveinit__ is considered to be trivial if:
+The implementation of a move constructor is considered to be trivial if:

-• The struct has a compiler-generated __moveinit__ and all its fields have a trivial __moveinit__ method.
+• The struct has a compiler-generated trivial move constructor because all its fields have trivial move constructors.

 In practice, it means the value can be moved by moving the bits from one location to another without side effects.